LukasMindlberger/omni/README.md

 # Introducing *The Omni Project*

-> A piece of knowledge, unlike a piece of physical property, can be shared by large groups of people without making anybody poorer *— Aaron Swartz (1986-2013)*

-## Mission

-At *The Omni Project*, we’re helping build the next generation of scholarly communications.
-The academic publishing system is deeply broken — the dissemination of research has become tightly intertwined with the commercial interests of publishers and the growing importance of reputation in academia.

-We want to help break this industry deadlock, by disentangling research output from profit and prestige.
-The best way to achieve this is by giving academics the tools to collectively build an alternative model from the ground-up, which can allow a fundamentally better and more sustainable system to emerge.

-Our vision for *The Omni Project* is to start bringing the world's academics closer together, leveraging the collective intelligence of academic communities, and scaling academic discussion to an unprecedented level.
-Afterall, this is what the Internet was originally intended for, and only then can academia re-align with its original purpose — to share new knowledge with the world.

-## Concept

 We're not creating another repository, journal or even publisher.
 Omni is a *public, digital space* for academics to share their work without barriers, quickly reach their intended audiences and receive feedback from anyone in the academic community.
 With an open review system, and quality assurance protocols decided on by the Omni community, we see the potential for academic research and scholarly communications to improve dramatically.

 > Omni is an **open source** and **distributed** web application enabling scholars to write, share, discuss and review research papers with academic communities.